McGill-ECSE321-Winter2022/project-group-group-12/README.md

-Demo video going through all the features: https://www.youtube.com/watch?v=CsE2xNE7Ep4
+Demo of all the features on both the website and the android application: https://www.youtube.com/watch?v=CsE2xNE7Ep4